jeff-jones2020/burgers-n-brew/README.md

 ## Features

+User can:
-- User can view local restaurants
+- view local restaurants
-- User can view details of specific restaurants
+- view details of specific restaurants
-- User can enter a location via text input
+- enter a location via text input
-- User can allow geolocation for their current location
+- allow geolocation for their current location
-- User can view as a guest
+- view as a guest
-- User can create an account
+- create an account
-- User can set a default location to their account
+- set a default location to their account
-- User can post a suggested burger
+- post a suggested burger
-- User can post a suggested brew
+- post a suggested brew
-- User can view top 3 suggestions of a restaurant
+- view top 3 suggestions of a restaurant

 ## Preview